HieuPham2000/DATN-documentation/docs/guides/dictionary/index.md

 1. The name of the dictionary you are working with.
 2. Current step.
-3. Number of valid and invalid records.
-4. Download error file.
-5. Description table of invalid records.
-6. Go back to step 1.
+3. Import template download button.
+4. File upload area.
-7. Go to next step.
+5. Go to next step.

-The data in the imported file will be checked by HUST PVO for validity.

-If there are any invalid records, HUST PVO displays a description on the table, and allows the user to download the error file.

 To import, you need to **download the import template file provided by HUST PVO** and put the data in the file.
 Or you can use an **exported data file using HUST PVO's Export feature**.